Home Wreckers: Plot

-Marshall tries to take the pressure off his friend by having the group play a game where they try and guess whether Marshall had been a kid or drunk during wild and stupid instances in his life (such as putting fireworks in the microwave).
+Marshall tries to take the pressure off Ted by having the group play a game where they try and guess whether Marshall had been a kid or drunk during wild and stupid instances in his life (such as putting fireworks in the microwave).
 When an inspector arrives and begins rambling off the number of problems with the house, Ted finally agrees with the group, especially after the inspector is injured when he falls through the ceiling.
 Dejected, Ted wonders if he will ever have the life he dreams of; Lily cheers him up by telling him to bash at the house with a sledgehammer, and the whole group has fun smashing a wall with it.

-Ted goes to see his mother and Clint, and gives them the toast he had meant to give earlier.
-Later, Ted returns to the house, and finds Marshall cooking sausages on a grill in the back, having been invited by Robin.
+Ted goes back to Ohio to see his mother and Clint, and gives them the toast he had meant to give earlier.
+Later, Ted returns to the house, and finds Marshall cooking sausages on a grill in the back.
 Marshall knows Ted is not going to give up on the house, and Ted thanks him for sticking up for him and tells him his plans for it.
-Future Ted tells his kids that time can turn what seem to be stupid decisions into something else and that he did achieve his dreams for the house... for it is the same house in which Ted is telling his kids the story of how he met their mother.
+Future Ted tells his kids that time can turn what seem to be stupid decisions into something else and that he did achieve his dreams for the house; it is the same house in which Ted is telling his kids the story of how he met their mother.